nathanieldchu/ubuild_CCF/index.md

       missions outshine conflicting opinions</strong>, and go slow to go fast
   col_3:
     headline: Our values for the world
-    content: We know that big scary problems still have solutions, optimists are not always right but sure have more fun, and <strong>even tiny drops add up to waves</strong>
+    content: We know that even big scary problems have solutions, optimists are not always right but sure have more fun, and <strong>tiny drops add up to waves</strong>
 - template: signup-bar
   block: cta-bar
   content: Want updates about our progress?